isomerpages/pmo-nccs/media/speeches/_posts/2022-05-02-post-SM Speech Global Action for a More Sustainable World.md

 ---
 ***Global Action for a More Sustainable World***

-Her Excellency Annalena Baerbock,
-<br>Foreign Minister of Germany

-Fellow Panel Members
+Her Excellency Annalena Baerbock,Foreign Minister of Germany Fellow Panel Members
 Distinguished Guests
 Ladies and Gentlemen

 Greetings from Singapore.
 I am pleased to speak at today’s opening panel.